MarcosMorales2011/MarcosMorales2011/README.md

 ### Welcome to my Github! :loudspeaker:

 I'm Marcos morales.
-A Guatemalan Data Scientist currently located in San Antonio, Texas.
-I've always had an extrmee passion for Data Science, Data Analytics, and Machine Learning, and you will usually find me working on something in that field!
+A Senior Web Developer currently located in San Antonio, Texas.
+I've always had an extreme passion for Web application, Mobile application, BlockChain development, and Machine Learning, and you will usually find me working on something in that field!
 _________________________________________________________________________________________________________________________________________________________________________________

 My coding expertises :computer: are:
-  - Data Science
+  - Web Applications
-  - Data Analytics
+  - Mobile Applications
   - Machine Learning
   - Data Visualizations